BACK

 "I toll the funeral knell, I summon all to pray"

 The bells were cast at the Whitechapel, Foundry in London, England by Mears and Stainbank in 1896.
 They were never used as change ringing bells, they were rung as a chime.
 Hammers underneath the bells were controlled from a chime stand similar to the one at Saint Peter's Church.
 In this case there were 12 bells, more than at Christ Church or Saint Peter's.
 These bells could be easily modified to be hung for change ringing.
+The church would like to eventually have the bells re-hung to ring full circle for changes.
 A tower would have to be constructed.
+I would like to thank Mr. Wesley Parrott, organist of St. Mary's Church for graciously allowing me access to the bells and the church.
+Many thanks also to Saint Mary's Rector, The Rev'd Thomas L. McClellan.

 The Bells are in the Key of E-flat and have 10 bells tuned to a diatonic scale with two flat notes useful for playing of hymns when chiming.